agreenbaum/ImPlaneIA/NOTES.md

 2018.09.11 regrouping:

 	who is going to integrate my current code with your post-OIfits-creation code?
 	I might suggest deleting the affine_dev branch, re-cloning it. and replacing your fringe determining files with mine.

 	What would be good is to have some short quick-to-run test code to check that things still work downstream of OIfits creation.

-	There are 'small' technical things to finish also - I've only done rotation finding, and still need to implement finding something else (pixel scale?).
+	There are 'small' technical things to finish also - I've only done rotation-finding, and still need to implement finding something else (pixel scale?).

 	So direction from you would help me.

 	One not-so-small thing to do is to write test code to check all the psf_offset implementations (I see lines like ImCtr = np.array((psf_offset[1], psf_offset[0])) here and there.
 It should be unified across the calcPSF and make_model sections, and documented clearly.
 This is probably best done when we look at the code simultaneously, skyping at the same time.

 Note: Anand to just do JWST NIRISS integration,